jdgarwick/SonicPi/README.md

 ## Discovering FX

 Sonic Pi ships with a large number of FX for you to play with.
-To find out which ones are available, click on FX in the far left of this help system and you'll see a list of available options.
-Here's a list of some of my favourites:
+To find out which ones are available, click on FX in the far left of the help system and you'll see a list of available options.

-* wobble,
-* reverb,
-* echo,
-* distortion,
-* slicer

-Now go crazy and add FX everywhere for some amazing new sounds!
-6.2 FX in Practice

 # FX in Practice